NCAA Tournament Bracket: USC Trojans, UCLA Bruins, South Carolina Top Seeds?

 Trojans Path To A Final Four

-USC is projected as the final No. 1 seed, which would put them in the Spokane Region.
-The Trojans would play their first and second round games at the Galen Center.
-ESPN has USC slated to play the No. 16 seeded Farleigh Dickinson Knights.
-Farleigh Dickinson was the No. 1 team in the Northeast conference this season with an overall record of 28-3.
+USC is the No. 1 seed, and they are placed in the Spokane Region.
+The Trojans will play their first and second round games at the Galen Center.
+In the first round, USC will face No. 16 UNC Greensboro.
+Should the Trojans advance, they will face the winner of No. 8 Cal vs. No. 9 Mississippi State.

+Other teams in USC's leg of the bracket include No. 2 UConn, No. 3 Oklahoma, No. 4 Kentucky, and No. 5 Kansas State.

 Farleigh Dickinson’s men’s team took the country by storm in 2023 when they stunned No. 1 seeded Purdue to become the only the second ever No. 16 seed to win a game.
 That has yet to happen in the NCAA Women’s Tournament.